adam-rumpf/Computational-Probability-and-Statistics/docs/01-Data-Case-Study.md

 For more on RMarkdown, see the following video: https://www.youtube.com/watch?v=DNS7i2m4sB0.
 This video assumes you are using `R` on your computer, but we are using RStudio Cloud.
 Thus we can `knit` to a pdf since it is setup for us.
 You can also take the first chapter of the Data Camp course, *Reporting with R Markdown*, to learn more.

 1. **Stent study continued**.
-Complete a similar analysis for the stent data, but this time use the one year data.
+Complete a similar analysis for the stent data, but this time use the one year outcome.
 In particular,

   a.
 Read the data into your working directory.